William Christian Bullitt Jr.: Early years

+World War One

-He graduated from Yale University in 1912, after having been voted "most brilliant" in his class.
-He briefly attended Harvard Law School but dropped out on the death of his father in 1914.
-At Yale, he was a member of Scroll and Key.
-In 1914, Bullitt was travelling though Russia with his mother and was in Moscow on 28 July 1914 when the Austrian empire declared war on Serbia, provoking pro-Serb demonstrations on the streets.
-Bullitt took the last train from Moscow to Berlin and left Russia very shorty before Germany declared war on Russia on 1 August 1914.
-Upon his return to America, Bullitt worked as a journalist for the Philadelphia Ledger and become the deputy editor of the paper in 1915.
-In December 1915, in a publicity stunt, Henry Ford chartered an ocean liner, which he called the "peace ship" and sailed to Europe with the intention of mediating an end to the First World War.
-Bullitt was one of the journalists abroad the "peace ship" and he filed satirical reports from the ship about the resulting media circus, which stressed the absurdity of Ford's voyage, which were published on the front pages of various American newspapers.
+In 1914, Bullitt visited Russia with his mother.
+He was in Moscow on 28 July 1914 when Austria-Hungary declared war on Serbia, provoking pro-Serb demonstrations on the streets as angry crowds waved the Serbian and Russian flags while chanting "Down with Austria!
+Long live Serbia!"
+Bullitt took the last train from Moscow to Berlin and left Russia just before Germany declared war on Russia on 1 August 1914.
+Upon his return to America, Bullitt worked as a journalist for the Philadelphia Ledger, and become the deputy editor of the paper in 1915.
+In December 1915, in a publicity stunt, Henry Ford chartered an ocean liner, the Oscar II, which he called the "Peace Ship" and sailed to Europe with the intention of mediating an end to the war.
+Bullitt was one of the journalists abroad the Oscar II and he filed mocking reports from the ship about the resulting media circus, stressing the absurdity of Ford's voyage.
+These reports were published in various American newspapers.
+In January 1916, Bullitt started a popular humorous column in the Ledger, "Bumping the Bumps", which mocked virtually every aspect of American life.